cybermelons/gg-struggle/tests/README.md

 # Issues

-The server doesn't ever refresh the cache.
+> The server doesn't ever refresh the cache.

 Over time the game stats and lobbies might start being incorrect due to stale data.
 I'm gonna implement cache-invalidation after like, a day or two.

-Also, using a self-signed cert randomly downloaded from the internet makes yourself vulnerable to other sites spoofing domain names.
+> Using a self-signed cert

+Downloading a self-signed cert by me says that you trust that MY servers are whoever they say they are.
+If my server says that it's the real `guiltygear.com`, you have to believe it because you're using my cert.

+This isn't _that_ risky, because I'd also have to try to spoof other websites you specified in your hosts file.
+But it's best that this be run locally with their own keys.